OctoPrint/OctoPrint/CONTRIBUTING.md

 If you can't reproduce in safe mode, this is a bug with one of your installed third party plugins.
 Don't open a ticket here!

-If you can't text this in safe mode, state why.
+If you can't test this in safe mode, state why.
 -->

 #### Version of OctoPrint